carfulot/log-electron/docs/extend.md

-# Extending electron-log
+# Extending log-electron

-Each process in Electron has its own electron-log instance, so make sure you define a custom transport or hook in each process.
+Each process in Electron has its own log-electron instance, so make sure you define a custom transport or hook in each process.
 It's a good idea to save such a code in a separated file and require it from inside each process.

 ## Transport